T12z/TCNopen/README.md

 **Now awesome**:
 Debian packaging is there!
 See below for news on 2020.

 I rewrote the Wireshark Plugin [TRDP-SPY](trdp/spy/) for current Wireshark.
-Compiled binaries are available for versions [2.6](trdp/spy/plugins/2.6/epan), [3.0](trdp/spy/plugins/3.0/epan), [3.2](trdp/spy/plugins/3.2/epan) and [3.4](trdp/spy/plugins/3.4/epan).
+Compiled binaries are available for versions [2.6](trdp/spy/plugins/2.6/epan), [3.0](trdp/spy/plugins/3.0/epan), [3.2](trdp/spy/plugins/3.2/epan), [3.4](trdp/spy/plugins/3.4/epan) and [3.6](trdp/spy/plugins/3.6/epan).
 It now really works for Datasets, Arrays, Strings and filtering on names.
 Try it out!
 Create an issue if it doesn't work for you.
 Please be verbose if I misinterpreted the standard somewhere.
+From the latest revision (only available for Wireshark 3.6) you can load a folder full of XML-configs.

 ## Goal of fork
  - The [master](https://github.com/T12z/TCNopen/tree/master) for me to play around.